-Beijing and Shanghai are rapidly growing cities, but growth has come at the price of air quality.
+Beijing is a rapidly growing city, but growth has come at the price of air quality.
 This section breaks down the main types of pollution, describes what the risks are and how an air cleaner can help.
 Though this section refers to Beijing, the same risks exist in many other cities in China and worldwide.
+Pollution affects everyone, but the risks are most acute for children, whose lungs are still developing.
+References at the end of this page provide some perspective on this.
 The good news is that the risks from air pollution are controllable and need not affect your health during your stay in China, provided the right precautions are taken.
-Check today's air pollution index in Beijing. |
+Also see our FAQs page for answers to specific questions on health, air purifiers and so on. |

 China Air |